Wedge Studio

 Content is not cropped

-System is accessible on different screen sizes
+System is accessible on different screens

 Hierarchical heading structure on all pages